SirwanAfifi/sirwanafifi.github.io/_posts/2016-10-26-Designing-Fluent-Interfaces-in-C#.md

 System.Console.WriteLine(calc.Initial);
 {% endhighlight %}

-As you can see this approach makes our code concise and more easier to read.
+As you can see this approach makes our code concise and easier to read.